seultou/blink1/README.md

     Durations set from terminal are to be set in [minutes] for your convenience

-Arguments are optional, they are hard set within by default within `pomodoro.py`.
+Arguments are optional, they are hard set by default within `pomodoro.py`.
 Hereunder are the constants to be modified if needed:

     FOCUS_DURATION_IN_SECONDS = 1500  # 25 minutes